 3. Fiberglass (FRP – Fiberglass Reinforced Plastic)

-Overview: One of the most affordable bathtub materials, made with molded plastic coated in fiberglass.
+Overview: One of the most affordable tub materials, made with molded plastic coated in fiberglass.

 Pros: